AdobeDocs/campaign-classic.en/help/platform/using/steps-to-create-a-query.md

 >[!NOTE]
 >
->For more information on the types of calculated fields, refer to [Creating calculated fields](../../platform/using/defining-filter-conditions.md#creating-calculated-fields).
+>For more information on the types of calculated fields, refer to [Create calculated fields](../../platform/using/defining-filter-conditions.md#creating-calculated-fields).

 Unchecked columns will not be shown in the data preview window.